Staying on Track

 Crohn's & Colitis Foundation of America

-Now that you have begun the journey with your STELARA® medication, please know we are here to help.
+Now that you have begun the journey with your STELARA® treatment, please know we are here to help.

 STELARA® is a prescription medicine that affects your immune system.
 STELARA® can increase your chance of having serious side effects including: